GLYCAM-Web/gems/docs/index.md

 The delegator inspects your JSON object and, based on what it finds, either hands the input to the appropriate entity or, if something has gone wrong, returns an error message.

+## Instance Configuration

+See [Instance Configuration](../gemsModules/systemoperations/instance_config/docs/about_instance_config.md) for more information on setting up your instance_config.json file.